-The Old Bakery Barn was originally one of the oldest cottages in the pretty Derbyshire Dales village of Youlgreave, within Derbyshire's Peak District.
+The Barn @ The Old Bakery was originally one of the oldest cottages in the pretty Derbyshire Dales village of Youlgreave, within Derbyshire's Peak District National Park.
 The Barn is accessed from a courtyard and has charming views of the spectacular countryside.

 The comfortable spacious lounge area has two sofas, one of which can form an extra bed for two.
 In the newly fitted kitchen there is an induction 4 ring hob and an electric fan oven, together with a microwave, fridge and washing machine.
 All the utensils and crockery necessary to prepare delicious meals are provided.
 There is a dining table and 4 chairs.
 A large TV with an extensive DVD collection is available for guests use.
 A light and airy bedroom at the opposite end of the property boasts a king sized double bed and a Velux window through which you can fall asleep watching the starry night sky.
 The bedroom and lounge are joined by a hallway with plenty of storage space for your belongings.
 The bathroom with bath and overhead shower leads off the hallway.
 The Barn is centrally heated throughout, making it warm and cosy even when the weather outside is cold.
 It has a private balcony where you can sit and enjoy a glass of wine and watch the world go by on those sunny afternoons and evenings.
 There is free secure parking next to the cottage.

 The Barn is a fabulous place to use as your base for a walking holiday, (simple walking guides are provided), in the Peak District or for cycling or sight seeing across the whole wondrous area that makes up the unique White Peak.